FabriceSalvaire/Notes/notes-plan-maisons.md

 Notes Fusion
 - selectionner le mode orthographic sinon il y a un decalage en vue de dessus
+- fusion orbit
+  use shift + wheel button click to set the orbit center, use right click menu to reset/set press shift + wheel button and move to orbit constrained orbit is enabled on the lightened circle and the four cross bars : it is only visible when the object is small

 Schemas
 - Plan de masse avec l empreinte de la maison le mur mitoyen est oriente selon l axe y